 Philippines PayrollReading Time: 2 minutes

 One easy element to fall out of compliance with is payroll.
 You have to learn a new country’s employment laws, hire employees, and decide which payroll option is best for your company — all while trying to run a new business location.
-Globalization Partners takes the hassle out of setting up payroll in the Philippines through our Employer of Record platform.
+Globalization Partners takes the hassle out of setting up payroll in the Philippines through our Employer of Record model.
 We can hire employees who work for your company and run your payroll so that you can focus on growing your company.

 Philippines Taxation Rules for Payroll